 Internal audit is only one source of assurance; therefore, where we have highlighted gaps in our coverage, assurance should be sought from other sources where possible in order to ensure sufficient and appropriate assurances are received.

-Internal Audit Coverage
+Internal Audit Coverage in 2019-23 continued

 Following our SWAP risk assessment, we have also set out below the extent to which the Strategy provides coverage of the eight themes of a 'Healthy Organisation'.